Back to Blogs

 Now, let’s look at how biweekly payroll impacts salary and deductions.

-How should employers plan for extra paycheck years?[toc=Extra Paycheck]
+How should employers plan for years with 27 pay periods?[toc=Extra Paycheck]

 With our hands-on experience helping companies with payroll management, and compliance operations, here’s how employers can prepare for extra paycheck years while keeping payroll accurate, compliant, and on schedule.